Yamato-Security/hayabusa/doc/AnalysisWithJQ-English.md

   * boolean (Ex: `true`, `false`)
   * `null`

-You can nest as many objects inside objects.
+You can nest as many objects as you want inside objects.

-Example:
+In this example, `Details` is a nested object inside a root object:
 ```
 {
     "Timestamp": "2016-08-19 08:06:57.658 +09:00",